 |Aviva Canada Inc||8.09%|

 |Desjardins General Insurance Group||5.37%|

 |TD Insurance, General Insurance||5.32%|

-The above comparison table depicts the market standing of top 10 home insurance companies in the property and casualty industry.
+The above comparison table depicts the market standing of the top 10 home insurance companies in the property and casualty industry.
 It is evident that Intact Financial Corporation, Aviva Canada Inc, and Lloyd’s Underwriters are the top 3 market players.
 These three companies have taken up around 31.54% of the home insurance market share.
 This is closely followed by RSA Canada Group, Wawanesa Mutual Insurance, and Co-operators General Insurance Co.
 They have an average market share of 5.89%.
-The last segment consists of Desjardins General Insurance Group, TD Insurance, Economical Insurance and Travelers Canada.
+The last segment consists of Desjardins General Insurance Group, TD Insurance, Economical Insurance, and Travelers Canada.
 They have an average of 4.31% market share.

 Experience Totals for Federal & Provincially Registered Companies On “Earned” Basis

 |Year||Net Premiums Earned $||Net Losses Incurred$||Loss Ratio%|

 In 2015, the P&C industry wrote net home insurance premiums for 17,169,336,000.
 In the same year, they wrote direct premiums for 18,458,974,000.

 Ways to Reduce Your Home Owners Insurance Cost

 When it comes to buying insurance be it auto insurance or home insurance, we tend to try for the best coverage at the lowest cost.
 After all, most owners would keep their home insurance as long as they own that home.
 So, it is only wise to continue your home insurance without making a dent in your wallet.